Yaseen-Naik/File-Organizer/README.md

     cd file-organizer

 ### Usage
-1. Run the File-organiser to create an empty folder
+1. Run the File-organiser to create an empty folder named "Organise Files"

     ```bash
     node organizeFiles.js
-2. Copy all the files to the folder just created "Name: Organise Files" you want to sort
+2. Copy all the files you want to sort to the folder just created

 3. Run the File-organiser again to sort the files present in the "Organise Files" Folder